AaronWard/covidify/README.md

 - Creates a time series dataset
 - Creates a daily stats dataset
 - Generates a number of visualizations
-- Generates an excel report inluding all of the above
+- Generates an excel report including all of the above
 - All results are saved to the output `reports` folder

 #### To-do list